The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 The Rubik’s Cube has 6 sides, each with a different colour.
 The aim is to get each colour on one side, without any of the cubes mixed with other colours.

 It is pretty difficult to make it but there are some trick that you can learn to succeeding.
 There are also championships worldwide where participants compete in who can complete the Rubik’s Cube the fastest.
+I have once tried to learn the technique to solve the cube, but honestly, I still didn’t get there.

 The Rubik’s Cube is a great gift for all ages.
 When trying to sort the colours on one side, just remain patient and don’t give up, even if it takes ages to complete it.